Dream pop

-Dream pop (also typeset as dreampop) is a subgenre of alternative rock and neo-psychedelia that emphasizes atmosphere and sonic texture as much as pop melody.
+Dream pop is a subgenre of alternative rock and neo-psychedelia that emphasizes atmosphere and sonic texture as strongly as it does pop melody.
 Common characteristics include breathy vocals, dense productions, and effects such as reverb, echo, tremolo, and chorus.
 It often overlaps with the related genre of shoegaze, and the two genre terms have at times been used interchangeably.

-The genre came into prominence in the 1980s through the work of groups such as Cocteau Twins and A.R.
-Kane.
-Subsequently, acts such as My Bloody Valentine, Slowdive, Galaxie 500, Julee Cruise, Lush, and Mazzy Star released significant albums in the style.
-It saw renewed popularity among millennial listeners following the late-'00s success of Beach House.
+Dream pop came into prominence in the 1980s through groups associated with the UK label 4AD, most prominently Cocteau Twins and This Mortal Coil, and later A.R.
+Kane, who are credited with coining the term.
+During the late 1980s to early 1990s, the genre saw further proliferation through UK-based artists such as My Bloody Valentine, Slowdive, and Lush alongside US-based acts Galaxie 500, Julee Cruise, and Mazzy Star.
+By the late 2000s, the sound saw renewed popularity among millennial listeners through bands such as Beach House.

-Characteristics
+Etymology and characteristics

-The term dream pop is thought to relate to the "immersion" in the music experienced by the listener.
-The AllMusic Guide to Electronica (2003) defined dream pop as "an atmospheric subgenre of alternative rock that relies on sonic textures as much as melody".
+The term "dreampop" was originally coined by Alex Ayuli of A.R.
+Kane to describe the duo's sound in the late 1980s.
+The term is thought to relate to the listener's "immersion" in the music.
+The AllMusic Guide to Electronica defines dream pop as "an atmospheric subgenre of alternative rock that relies on sonic textures as much as melody".
 According to Paste, the genre emphasizes mood and sonics over lyrics, so that "chords and tracks blur seamlessly into one another so frequently that it can be difficult to even decipher when one song ended and another has begun."
-Common characteristics are breathy vocals, the use of guitar effects, and a densely produced sound, with "nebulous, distorted guitars" paired with "murmured vocals sometimes completely smudged into a wall of noise."
+Common characteristics are breathy vocals, guitar effects, and a densely produced sound, with "nebulous, distorted guitars" paired with "murmured vocals sometimes completely smudged into a wall of noise."
 The music tends to focus on textures rather than propulsive rock riffs.
-Effects such as reverb and echo are ubiquitous, with tremolo and chorus also heard on recordings.
+Effects such as reverb and echo are ubiquitous, with tremolo and chorus also heard on recordings to achieve the style's "floaty, surreal, cloud-like haze".

+Dream pop is a distinct genre from shoegaze, although the terms have sometimes been used interchangeably.
+The style also overlaps with indie rock, indie pop and synth pop.
+According to Pitchfork, the term "was always more of a descriptor than a proper genre" and its defining features are "atmosphere, intimacy, a light coating of psychedelia, and, yes, dreaminess."

 Lyrics are often introspective or existential in nature, but may be difficult to hear or incomprehensible in the mix.
-In the view of critic Simon Reynolds, dream pop "celebrates rapturous and transcendent experiences, often using druggy and mystical imagery".
+Critic Simon Reynolds wrote that dream pop "celebrates rapturous and transcendent experiences, often using druggy and mystical imagery".
 In 1991, he suggested this escapist tendency might be a response to the cultural landscape of the UK during the 1980s: "After 12 years of Conservative government in Britain, any idealism or constructive political involvement seems futile to these alienated middle-class dropouts."
 Similarly, according to Rachel Felder, dream pop artists often resist representations of social reality in favour of ambiguous or hallucinogenic experiences.
+According to Paste, "Dream pop artists aren't poets—they're painters patching together swaths of sound into a big, beautiful landscape."